Powder Storm Advisory

-The Weather Network’s Storm Watch is predicting that a month’s worth of snow will be hitting parts of BC in the next 48 hours.
-This significant winter storm is predicted to drop 30-50 cms of snow beginning Wednesday night.
-Heavy snow, strong winds and blowing snow will develop with heavy snowfall accumulations with snowfall tapering off Thursday evening as the system moves out of the mountains and weakens.
+Be advised that a major powder cycle will be hitting Western Canada in the next 48 hours.
+This significant winter storm is predicted to drop 30-50 cms of snow beginning New Years eve.
+Heavy snow, strong winds and blowing snow will develop with heavy snowfall accumulations with snowfall tapering off late Wednesday as the system moves out of the mountains and weakens.

-Excellent powder conditions will exist throughout the Kootenays, Cariboos, Rockies and powder triangle zone.
-Resorts that are forecast to get dumped on include Red Mountain, Whitewater, Revelstoke, Kicking Horse, Lake Louise, Fernie and Castle Mountain.
+Excellent powder conditions will exist throughout the Coast Mountains, Kootenays, Cariboos, Rockies and the powder triangle zone.
+Resorts that are forecast to get dumped on include Whistler, Red, Whitewater, Revelstoke, Kicking Horse, Lake Louise, Fernie and Castle Mountain.

-Powder Canada suggests that Powder Chasers mobilize at the outset of the storm and be positioned for what could be the best powder skiing of the season!
+Powder Canada suggests that Powder Chasers mobilize at the outset of the storm and be positioned for what could be the best powder of the season thus far!

 Wax your skis and boards and make smart choices on where and who you share the storm with.
-Be safe and shred hard!
+Be safe, shred hard and Happy New Year!